Kingfish Tournament Description

 - the Food Festival

-The tournament dates back to 1981, when a small group of local businessmen wanted to organize a fishing tournament similar to those in which they had participated in other coastal areas.
-They knew Jacksonville was an ideal and the First Annual Greater Jacksonville Kingfish Tournament, held in July of that year.Jacksonville Marine Charities, Inc., a 501c(3) nonprofit organization, evolved through the success of the GJKT and utilizes its proceeds to support marine science research, preservation, and education.
+The tournament dates back to 1981, when a small group of local businessmen wanted to organize a fishing tournament similar to those in other coastal areas.
+They knew Jacksonville was ideal and the First Annual Greater Jacksonville Kingfish Tournament was held in July of that year.Jacksonville Marine Charities, Inc., a 501c(3) nonprofit organization, evolved through the success of the GJKT and utilizes its proceeds to support marine science research, preservation, and education.